Cincinesh/tue/docs/functions/math/rotation_mat.md

    [     0           0           0       1 ]
    ```

-3. Same as (2) except with the axis split into individual components.
+3. Same as (2) but with the axis split into individual components.

-4. Same as (2) except with the axis and angle combined into one
+4. Same as (2) but with the axis and angle combined into one
    [`vec`](../../headers/vec.md).

-5. Same as (4) except with a rotation vector instead of the axis-angle
+5. Same as (4) but with a rotation vector instead of the axis-angle
    representation.
 For an explanation of the differences between the two, see
    [Rotation Types](../../other/rotation_types.md).
 This overload behaves as if
    `math::rotation_mat<T, C, R>(math::axis_angle(v))` were called.

-6. Same as (5) except with the rotation vector split into individual components.
+6. Same as (5) but with the rotation vector split into individual components.

 7. Returns a 3D rotation matrix with the given dimensions `C` and `R` for column
    and row counts respectively. `q` is treated as a